virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

   - Verify Tag Consistency: Ensure that the tags used in the lab descriptor file match the actual tags in your codebase.
 Inconsistencies can lead to unexpected behavior.
   - Confirm Code Merge: Verify that the code for the malfunctioning experiment(s) has been successfully merged from the testing branch into the main branch.
 Unmerged code changes won't be reflected in the hosted lab.
   - Error Logs: If the above steps don't resolve the issue, consult the error logs associated with the virtual lab environment.
 These logs can provide valuable clues about the specific cause of the problem.

-#### Q) "FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory" error when building a lab on AWS using npm labgen.
-How can I fix this?
-  - Open the terminal.
-Enter the following code to increase the memory for JavaScript:
-    ```
-    export NODE_OPTIONS=--max_old_space_size=4096

-#### Q) Why are some experiments not building successfully after the workflow completes in a lab?
-  - Invalid File in an Experiment: If the workflow has completed but some experiments are not building, it's likely that one or more of those experiments contains an invalid file.
-  - Check for Errors: Carefully examine the experiment files, especially JSON files, for any syntax errors, missing data, or incorrect formatting.
-  - Fix and Retry: Once you've identified and corrected the invalid file, try rebuilding the lab to see if the experiment now builds successfully.